-The wild lucid dreaming technique involves keeping your mind awake while your body shuts down and goes to sleep.
+The WILD (Wake induced lucid dream) lucid dreaming technique involves keeping your mind awake while your body shuts down and goes to sleep.

 The muscles become paralysed and your temperature drops.
 You are essentially sleeping, but by remaining focused while you fall asleep, you are able to stay awake in the dream, thus creating and inducing a lucid dream.